 2. Enable RPM Fusion

-Due to Fedora policy on shipping packages which do follow certain standards and rules related to patents and liberty of software.
-Some packages are not available to be installed from the official Fedora repositories.
-Most of the time, you can find those packages that you need in RPM Fusion.
-It’s a repository which ships what Fedora doesn’t accept.
+Due to Fedora’s policy on shipping packages which does follow certain standards and rules related to patents and the liberty of software, some packages are not available to be installed from the official Fedora repositories.

 There are two repositories to add here: One of them is the free repository which only contains free software, and which you can install by running: